Operation Miracle (Rhodesia): Operation

 Due to bad weather, the start of operations had to be delayed by several days.

 First day

 Before attacking the base, the RSF ground forces had to cross a river.
 The artillery was bogged down, and the guerillas were alerted to the size of the column.
-The column was further delayed by ZANLA fire.
+On 26 September 1979, (it was a Wednesday), the Rhodesian forces pounced on the Mavonde camp, first by the use of fighter jets which were subsequently supported by the Rhodesian amoured regiment, paratroopers, Support Commando and infantry.
+The column was stopped by ZANLA fire.
+ZANLA was by then heavily armed with 1; 2; 3 barrel anti air and other heavy machine guns.
+It was no longer the same as when the Rhodesians attacked Chimoio and Nyadzonya.
+This time around, the ZANLA force was more professional and the absence of civilians in the camp helped them in the war.
 The first wave of the Selous Scouts began clearing the trenches, but the rest of the column only arrived late in the afternoon.
-Meanwhile, the air-dropped Rhodesian Light Infantry joined the battle, and Mpunzarima, a key ZANLA military leader, was killed.
+Meanwhile, the air-dropped Rhodesian Light Infantry joined the battle, and Mpunzarima, a key ZANLA military leader, was killed in action.
+On the first day of war, at night, Rex Nhongo commanded Tonderai Nyika (Paradzai Zimondi) and Fox Shebba Gava (Vitalis Zvinavashe) to go and inform Frelimo that the ZANLA camp at Mavonde was under heavy fire and bombardment from Rhodesian forces.
+Meanwhile food was being cooked in the bunkers at night and troops fed during the night, knowing that at sunrise, the war was going to continue.
 At dawn, Nhongo distributed marijuana to some of his troops to reduce their stress.
 The Rhodesian troops were harassed during the night by RPG-7s, recoilless-rifles and mortars.

 Second day

 The RSF force renewed its assault.
 Nhongo personally went to the front to boost the morale of his troops, using a big stick to hit those reluctant to fight.
 Guided by a Reims Cessna "Lynx" aircraft, Hawker Hunter attack jets neutralised ZANLA fortifications in Hill 774.
 The position was taken at 3 p.m. by a troop of the Selous Scouts.
 English Electric Canberra bombers also bombed the anti-aircraft positions.